-If the size of the physical RAM is less than the required size, then you must install more memory before continuing.
+If the size of the physical RAM installed in the system is less than the required size, then you must install more memory before continuing.

-- 2. To determine the size of the configured swap space, enter the following command: - # /usr/sbin/swap -s
+2. To determine the size of the configured swap space, enter the following command:

+'''

+/usr/sbin/swap -s

+'''

-If necessary, refer to the operating system documentation for information about how to configure additional swap space.
+If necessary, refer to your operating system documentation for information about how to configure additional swap space.